🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Spanish Wine — The Complete Map

-Spain has the most planted wine vineyard area in the world (nearly 1 million hectares) and a wine culture of extraordinary regional variety.
-La Rioja (the benchmark red wine region — Tempranillo-based, with a unique oak-ageing classification system: Crianza — 2 years, Reserva — 3 years, Gran Reserva — 5 years minimum — the Gran Reservas of López de Heredia and La Rioja Alta are benchmarks at EUR 25–60 in Spanish restaurants for wines of extraordinary age and quality), Ribera del Duero (Castile’s red wine region, higher altitude than Rioja, producing more structured and powerful Tempranillo — Vega Sicilia, Pesquera, and Pago de Carraovejas are the benchmark estates, the wines of Spain most comparable in prestige to Bordeaux), Priorat (Catalonia — the most mineralically intense and expensive Spanish red, from old-vine Garnacha and Cariñena on llicorella — slate and mica soils — EUR 30–100+ per bottle at Clos Mogador, Álvaro Palacios), and the Rías Baixas white wine region (Galicia — Albariño, the finest white wine in Spain and one of the finest in the world for seafood — fresh, aromatic, with the Atlantic salinity of the ría estuaries built into its character) form the four pillars of Spanish wine.
-Sherry (Jerez — the fortified wine from Andalusia — Fino, Manzanilla, Amontillado, Palo Cortado, Oloroso, Pedro Ximénez — the most varied and least understood wine tradition in Spain, the Manzanilla drunk icy cold with jamón or anchovies is the most perfect wine-food combination in Iberia) is the most underrated.
+Spain has the most planted vineyard area in the world and a wine culture of extraordinary regional variety.
+La Rioja (the benchmark red, Tempranillo-based, with its oak-ageing classification: Crianza, Reserva, Gran Reserva — the Gran Reservas of López de Heredia and La Rioja Alta at EUR 25–60 in Spanish restaurants), Ribera del Duero (higher-altitude, more structured Tempranillo — Vega Sicilia, Pesquera, Pago de Carraovejas), Priorat (Catalonia — the most mineral and expensive Spanish red, from old-vine Garnacha and Cariñena on llicorella slate), and the Rías Baixas white region (Galicia — Albariño, the finest white wine in Spain for seafood) form the four pillars.
+Sherry (Jerez — Fino, Manzanilla, Amontillado, Palo Cortado, Oloroso, Pedro Ximénez — the Manzanilla drunk icy cold with jamón or anchovies is the most perfect wine-food combination in Iberia) is the most underrated.

-The finest Spanish wine value: a Rioja Reserva from López de Heredia, La Rioja Alta, or Muga in a Spanish restaurant costs EUR 18–35 for a bottle that demonstrates everything the Rioja classification system can achieve.
-Compare this to an equivalent-quality Bordeaux or Burgundy at EUR 80–150 for the same structural quality.
-The Rioja wine-to-price ratio is the best in European fine wine; the Gran Reservas are among the most age-worthy wines in the world.
+The finest Spanish wine value: a Rioja Reserva from López de Heredia, La Rioja Alta, or Muga in a Spanish restaurant costs EUR 18–35 for a bottle of a structural quality that an equivalent Bordeaux or Burgundy would charge EUR 80–150 for.
+The Rioja wine-to-price ratio is the best in European fine wine.

 🇪🇸 Catalonia · Barcelona & the Northeast